Trump may send U.S. troops to Mexico border, but migrants undeterred

 “To those in the Caravan, turnaround, we are not letting people into the United States illegally.
 Go back to your Country and if you want, apply for citizenship like millions of others are doing!”
 Trump tweeted on Thursday.

-“We feel like he’s not human,” said Carlos Fernandez, a 39-year-old bricklayer, speaking by phone from the Guatemala-Mexico border after travelling since last Friday from the crime-wracked city of San Pedro Sula in Honduras.
+“We feel like he’s not human,” said Carlos Fernandez, a 39-year-old bricklayer, speaking by phone from the Guatemala-Mexico border after traveling since last Friday from the crime-wracked city of San Pedro Sula in Honduras.

 “If someone migrates to the United States, it’s to work, and working is not a crime,” he said.